 This Marketing Matter begins this particular way because of the letters stand for the four directions, North, South, East and West.
 I still remember parents and teachers telling us, “There’s NEWS in the weather,” when we were in school.
-Indeed, newscasts incorporated weather forecasts, and of course, spawned a cable television channel dedicated to weather.
+Indeed, newscasts incorporate weather forecasts, and of course, spawned a cable television channel dedicated to weather.

 With that in mind, you might remember a Marketing Matter that talked about the FACE of a faith-based education.
 FACE was an acronym for Faith, Academics, Community and Experience – three qualities that lead to a fourth, which results when the other three act systemically.